-Prostate cancer is the most common cancer and the second leading cause of cancer death among men in the United States.
-Prostate cancer usually grows very slowly and doesn’t tend to cause any symptoms until it's at a more advanced stage.
-However, there are some types of prostate cancer that grow aggressively and can spread quickly causing a sudden onset of symptoms.
+Prostate cancer is the most common cancer among men in the United States.
+While it can be treated very effectively, especially when found early, it's a serious condition.
+The problem with prostate cancer is that there aren't usually symptoms until it's at a more advanced stage because it grows slowly over time for most men.
+There are some types of prostate cancer that grow aggressively and can spread quickly, causing a sudden onset of symptoms.

-Some common signs and symptoms you need to be aware of may include:
+Some common prostate cancer symptoms you need to be aware of include:

-Most of these problems can be the result of something other than prostate cancer.
+Most of these symptoms are also the symptoms of something other than prostate cancer.
 For example, urination issues could be related to benign prostatic hypertrophy (BPH), which is a non-cancerous enlargement of the prostate.
-Additionally, ED issues could be related to factors such as smoking, diabetes, cardiovascular disease, or simply getting older.
+Additionally, erectile dysfunction issues could be related to factors such as smoking, diabetes, cardiovascular disease, or simply getting older.

-Even still, if you are experiencing symptoms it’s important to have them checked out by a doctor, even if they turn out to be something other than prostate cancer.
+If you are experiencing symptoms, it’s important to have them checked out by a doctor, even if they turn out to be something other than prostate cancer.